 The warm color palette was also appealing for the snowy/rainy day we were having.
 Although I tend to like light and airy spaces, they can feel cold in our Canadian climate.
 Achieving the perfect balance can be tricky.

 The second house we toured had a different feel all together.
 The kitchen was my favorite by far.
 I loved the marble countertops and white cabinets (not so much the nutmeg floor).

 The backsplash was a simple subway tile, but the herringbone pattern it was installed in really elevated the look.

 The living room was next to the kitchen.
 Although it had many components going for it like panel detailing, built-ins and a fireplace, the scale of everything seemed a bit off.
 A large area rug would’ve helped this space out a lot.

 We did like the coffered ceiling and the soft blue-grey color that was painted in the recessed portions.

 This home had a beautiful view looking down the stairs.
 We both really liked the orb light fixture, which I can imagine would look stunning through the upper window at night.

 Another room we liked aspects of in this house was the combination of the master bathroom and dressing room.
 Although the layout of the bathroom seemed a bit strange, the finishes and detailing were gorgeous.

-The herringbone placement of the tile was carried on here as well.
+The interesting herringbone layout of the tile was carried on here as well.

 The built-in clothing storage cabinet in the adjoining dressing room replaced the need for a large dresser in the master bedroom.
 I like the idea of having all my clothes in one area for sure.